abtion/guidelines/career/ladder.md

 ### Level 6 - Principal Software Engineer

 #### Impactful
+- [ ] Plays a key role of the technical direction of the company and has introduced positive changes across multiple teams.
-- [ ] Has made an obvious positive impact on the entire company's technical trajectory.
+- [ ] Focuses on the growth of their team's productivity and career.
-- [ ] Focused on and responsible for their team's productivity and growth.
+- [ ] Provides executives with high-level guidance on technical decisions when necessary.

 #### Simple
 - [ ] Has a clear understanding of long term maintenance costs and tradeoffs related to simplifying code